Transport in Thailand: Road safety

 According to the World Health Organization's, Global Status Report on Road Safety 2018, Thailand had an estimated traffic fatality rate (all vehicle types) of 32.7 persons per 100,000 population in 2016.
 The only nations exceeding Thailand's death toll were Liberia; Saint Lucia (population: 178,000); Burundi; Zimbabwe; Dominican Republic; Democratic Republic of Congo; Venezuela; and the Central African Republic.

 Thailand's death rate for operators and passengers of motorized two- and three-wheeled motorbikes was the world's highest in 2016 at 74.4 fatalities per 100,000 population.

 Sixty-six persons die every day on Thai roads, one every 22 minutes, seven of them children.
 In 2015, Thailand's roads were the second deadliest in the world in 2015.
 Among public transport options, passenger vans, with a monthly average of 19.5 accidents resulting in a monthly average of 9.4 deaths, rank as the most dangerous of all public transport services involved in road accidents.
 Regular tour buses on fixed routes were in second place with a total of 141 accidents, resulting in 56 deaths and 1,252 injuries.
 Third on the list were irregular tour buses, involved in 52 accidents, resulting in 47 deaths and 576 injuries.
 Taxis were fourth with 77 accidents, resulting in seven deaths and 84 injuries.
 Ordinary buses were involved in 48 accidents with 10 deaths and 75 injuries.
 As of 31 October 2016, there were 156,089 legally registered public transport vehicles in Thailand, 42,202 of which were passenger vans, including 16,002 regular vans, 24,136 irregular vans, and 1,064 private vans.

-From 2013–2017, an average of 17,634 children between the ages of 10–19 died on Thailand's roads.
+From 2013 to 2017, an average of 17,634 children between the ages of 10–19 died on Thailand's roads.
 Most of the fatalities involved motorbikes.